Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Lie coalgebra structure on

+Let us compute the $\B_2$-components of the cobracket (\ref{210}) with a given $\F^\times$-factor, after expanding each $\F^\times$-factor into irreducible components, up to a sign.
+Due to the $6-$fold cyclic symmetry it suffices to consider $|12|, |13|$ and $|14|$, and an easy check shows that the latter do not appear at all.

 Let us calculate the element of $\B_2$ in front of the $|13|$-factor.
-From the last formula in (\ref{210}) we see that out of its five terms, the two more complicated ones do not contribute, and the rest give twice the five-term relation $(1,3,4,5,6)$ in the Bloch group $\B_2$: \be
+From the last formula in (\ref{210}) we see that out of its five-terms, the two more complicated ones do not contribute, and the rest give twice the five-term relation in the Bloch group $\B_2$ for the points $(1,3,4,5,6)$: